pamburus/hl/README.md

     ```sh
     hl $(ls -tr /var/log/example/*.{log,log.gz})
     ```
-    Concatenates and humanizes all `*.log` and `*.log.gz` files found in `/var/log/example/`.
+    Concatenates and displays all `*.log` and `*.log.gz` files found in `/var/log/example/`.

 ### Automatic usage of pager

-- Use default pager with default parameters
+- Use the default pager with the default parameters

     Command

     ```sh
     hl example.log
     ```
-    Automatically opens `less` pager with default parameters.
+    Automatically opens `less` pager with the default parameters.

 - Override options for default pager